-Option Description SATA Operation Allows you to configure the internal SATA hard-drive controller.
-The options are: • Disabled • AHCI RAID On: This option is enabled by default.
+Option Description ECP Serial Port Allows you to configure the integrated serial port.
+The options are: Disabled COM1: This option is enabled by default.
+COM2 COM3 COM4 SATA Operation Allows you to configure the internal SATA hard-drive controller.
+The options are: Disabled AHCI RAID On: This option is enabled by default.
 Drives Allows you to configure the SATA drives on board.
 All drives are enabled by default.
-The options are: • SATA-0 • SATA-1 • SATA-2 M.2 PCIe SSD-0 SMART Reporting This field controls whether hard drive errors for integrated drives are reported during system startup.
+The options are: SATA-1 M.2 PCI-e SSD-0 SATA-2 SMART Reporting This field controls whether hard drive errors for integrated drives are reported during system startup.
 This technology is part of the SMART (Self Monitoring Analysis and Reporting Technology) specification.
 This option is disabled by default.
-Enable SMART Reporting USB/Thunderbolt Configuration This is an optional feature.
+Enable SMART Reporting USB Configuration This is an optional feature.
 This field configures the integrated USB controller.
 If Boot Support is enabled, the system is allowed to boot any type of USB Mass Storage Devices (HDD, memory key, floppy).
 If USB port is enabled, device attached to this port is enabled and available for OS.
 If USB port is disabled, the OS cannot see any device attached to this port.
-The options are: Enable USB Boot Support (by default enable) Enable External USB Port (by default enable) Enable Thunderbolt Port (by default enable).
-Finable Thunderbolt Port Current, This is an antional feature.
-Enable Thunderbolt Boot Support.
-This is an optional feature.Always Allows Dell Docks.
-This is an optional feature.
-Enables Thunderbolt (and PCIe behind TBT) Pre-boot NOTE: USB keyboard and mouse always work in the BIOS setup irrespective of these settings.
+The options are: Enable USB Boot Support (by default enable) Enable External USB Port (by default enable) NOTE: USB keyboard and mouse always work in the BIOS setup irrespective of these settings.
 USB PowerShare This field configures the USB PowerShare feature behavior.
 This option allows you to charge external devices using the stored system battery power through the USB PowerShare port.
 Audio This field enables or disables the integrated audio controller.
 By default, the Enable Audio option is selected.
-The options are: Enable Microphone (by default enable)
+The options are: Enable Microphone (by default enable) Enable Internal Speaker (by default enable)

-Option DescriptionEnable Internal Speaker (by default enable) Keyboard Illumination This field lets you choose the operating mode of the keyboard illumination feature.
+Option Description Keyboard Illumination This field lets you choose the operating mode of the keyboard illumination feature.
 The keyboard brightness level can be set from 0% to 100%.
 The options are: Disabled Dim Bright (enabled by default) Keyboard Backlight with AC The Keyboard Backlight with AC option does not affect the main keyboard illumination feature.
 Keyboard Illumination will continue to support the various illumination levels.
 This field has an effect when the backlight is enabled.
-Touchscreen This option controls to enabled or disabled the touchscreen.
+Keyboard Backlight Timeout with AC The Keyboard Backlight Timeout dims out with AC option.
+The main keyboard illumination feature is not affected.
+Keyboard Illumination will continue to support the various illumination levels.
+This field has an effect when the backlight is enabled.
+Keyboard Backlight Timeout on Battery The Keyboard Backlight Timeout dims out with Battery option.
+The main keyboard illumination feature is not affected.
+Keyboard Illumination will continue to support the various illumination levels.
+This field has an effect when the backlight is enabled.
 Unobtrusive Mode This option, when enabled, pressing Fn+F7 turns off all light and sound emissions in the system.
 To resume normal operation, press Fn+F7 again.
 This option is disabled by default.
-Miscellaneous Devices Allows you to enable or disable the following devices: Enable Camera (enabled by default) SD Card Read Only Enable Hard Drive Free Fall Protection (enabled by default) Enable Media Card Disable Media Card
+Miscellaneous Devices Allows you to enable or disable the following devices: Enable Camera -enabled by default SD Card Read Only -enabled by default Enable Media Card

+Disable Media Card